Autumn-Martin/mind_the_gap/README.md

 ## About
 ### Intro
 Mind The Gap displays available campsites for a date range while minding the gap.
-This app prevents campsite reservations that will create a one-day gap in campsite reservations, which can be challenging to fill when campers are traveling far and most often want to stay multiple nights.
+By default, this app prevents campsite reservations that will create a one-day gap in campsite reservations, which can be challenging to fill when campers are traveling far and most often want to stay multiple nights.
+Additionally, Mind The Gap gives you the choice to create whatever gap rule you would like!

 ### Background
 Mind The Gap is a Ruby on Rails API that uses a PostgreSQL database.
 Its database has two tables, campsites and reservations.
 Campsites has a one-to-many relationship with reservations, and a reservation belongs to a campsite.